 - Flaxseed oil while breastfeeding does not counter the low intake of docosahexaenoic acid in mothers.
 This DHA cannot be synthesised by our bodies but is crucial for foetal brain and immunity development.

-- Flax oil can cause blood thinning, and this might lead to excessive bleeding after injuries.
+- Flaxseed oil can cause blood thinning, and this might lead to excessive bleeding after injuries.
+It might decrease the risk of bleeding or lower blood pressure.

 - Flaxseed and flaxseed oil are high in omega-3 fatty acids that are effective anti-inflammatory fats that the body needs to maintain good brain and heart health.